ASamai/expressBookReviews/README.md

 ## Getting the list of books available in shop using JSON.stringify
 In general.js, the following heading has the code for getting the list of books available in shop using the JSON.stringify method: "public_users.get('/',function (req, res) {."

+## Getting the book details based on ISBN
+In general.js, the following heading contains the code for getting the book details based on ISBN.
+This was tested using postmanm: "public_users.get('/isbn/:isbn',function (req, res) {"